Your Data Migration Guide

 Test the migration function.
 Use the Test system to do some early migration tests and to familiarize yourself with the manual migration UI or the migration tool with a few test records.
-You will gain knowledge of migration process, system validation rules, error troubleshooting, and confidence!
+You will gain knowledge of the migration process, system validation rules, error troubleshooting, and confidence!

 Test the legacy data.
 After analysing and cleansing the legacy data, prepare the migration template, and load it into the test system first.
 You will then be able to locate any issues and resolve them before you see them in the production system.
 This will also ensure that the test system is consistent with the production system for your other testing.